quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 Implementations of draft versions of the extension schema MUST append the string "-" and the corresponding draft number to the URI.
 For example, draft 07 of this document is identified using the URI "urn:ietf:params:qlog:h3-07".

+The category name is not affected by this requirement.

 ## Usage with QUIC